 This Blog Includes:

-The tuition fees charged by universities form a significant portion of the cost of studying in Canada.
+The tuition fees charged by universities form a significant portion of the cost of studying in Canada for international students.
 The total cost depends on a multitude of factors like the type of course, its international reach and reputation, the city of study, etc. Thus, the average cost of studying in terms of tuition fees in some of the best colleges in Canada can go up to CAD 35,000 (INR 18,84,000).
-The Council of Ministers of Education, Canada (CMEC) also offers an online tool for international students to calculate the cost of studying in the country.

 |Course||Average Tuition Fees per annum|